 Having your own transportation will allow you to access more of this diversity, often from within your own driving time frame.

-You have the flexibility to move at your own pace and stop when you want for a rest or a meal without having to wait for a bus.
+Another advantage of renting a vehicle during your Greek vacation, is that you have the flexibility to move at your own pace.
+You can stop when you want for a rest or a meal without having to wait for a bus, stay longer at a beach, and skip places entirely.
 Renting a car in Greece will also save you money compared with organized tours.

-However, you don't need a car everywhere you go, and some islands such as Hydra are traffic free in any case.
-You'll definitely not need a car if you place on staying in Athens for a few days – more on this later! – and finally, most car rental companies do no let you take rental cars on the ferries.
+However there's a few things to keep in mind.
+Firstly, you don't need a car everywhere you go, and some Greek islands such as Hydra are traffic free in any case.
+You'll definitely not need a car if you plan on staying in Athens for a few days – more on this later!

 Pros and cons of a rental car in Greece